wpendl99/.github/profile/webFrameworks/react/components/components.md

 ## Reactivity

 A component's properties and state are used by the React framework to determine the reactivity of the interface.
-Whenever a component's state or properties change the render function for the component and all of its dependent component render functions are called.
+Whenever a component's state or properties change, the render function for the component and all of its dependent component render functions are called.

 ## ☑ Assignment